nihr43/rcss-notes/README.md

 ### Network and Services
 1. What is your IP?
+	- `ip addr' for all interfaces and their addresses
 2. What is your Gateway?
+	- if packgage 'net-tools' is installed, `netstat-nr` shows known routes.
+Address associated with '0.0.0.0' is the default route.
 3. What are your DNS servers?
+	- `cat /etc/resolv.conf`
 4. Provide the IP address for rhn.missouri.edu
+	- 128.206.14.43
+	- can be found using `ping`, or `dig` if package `bind-utils` is available
 5. Install a webserver.
+	- `yum install httpd` for apache
 6. Set httpd to start at boot.
 7. What ports are listening?
+	- `nmap -sT localhost` for listening tcp ports on localhost
 8. What is the state of the local firewall?
 9. Add httpd services to the firewall.
 10. Give the compute node access to the Internet (NAT))